Matt Cain: Career highlights

+Awards

 Personal life

 Cain met his wife Chelsea Williams during spring training while she was a student at Arizona State University majoring in sociology.
 At the time, Chelsea was waitressing at a local steakhouse.
 The two married in fall 2009 and have two daughters.
 They have homes in Arizona, Tennessee, and Orinda, California.
 As a hobby, Cain enjoys hunting.
 In addition, he supports Project Open Hand, and has expressed his support for same-sex marriage by appearing in the "No H8" photo campaign opposing California's Proposition 8.

+Cain is an avid golfer.
+Prior to his perfect game, Cain and professional golfer Dustin Johnson hit golf balls from home plate into McCovey Cove.

+Activism

+Philanthropy

+On December 10, 2013, Cain and his wife Chelsea pledged to donate $50,000 to the Make-A-Wish Foundation.
+He was inspired by the success of the organization's Greater Bay Area work with five-year-old Miles Scott dressing up as Batman and becoming "Batkid" for the day and saving San Francisco.
+Scott made his rescue through AT&T Park.
+On April 8, 2014, at AT&T Park, in the Giants home opener, Batkid rode in from left field in his Batmobile and threw the ceremonial first pitch to Cain.